Do Go On - 302 - The Cherry Sisters ; The Worst Show in Vaudeville

 Love you, Bill.

-and then he's just gonna hand us a pamphlet one time
+and then he's just going to hand us a pamph for one time to join a Bill Bryson cult.

-It's a good way to Bill.
+It's a good word of Bill.

-On the tour, or?
+On the tour?

 Oh, maybe they can get the fifth sister back?

-No, they decided to stop performing
+No, they decided to stop performing and they returned home.

-So if they had made really good money in their heyday,
+So they'd made really good money in their heyday, up to $600 a week,

 the equivalent of more than 17 grand in today's money.

-That's like, you know, in their peak,
+That's like, you know, in their peak.

-I'm sure it's fluctuated, but, you know.
+I'm sure it fluctuated, but, you know.

 Yeah, especially the New York run.

-Yeah, six weeks of that,
+Yeah, six weeks of that.

-they're making really good cash.
+They're making really good, really good cash.

 And did they put any aside?